Rdev589/GettingAndCleaningData/CodeBook.md

 The "Raw Variable" column is the name of the variable from the original dataset.
 The "Raw Col" column is the column position from the original dataset.

-"FFT" means this variable set was produced with a Fast Fourier Transform on the time domain measurements.  "time" in this column means the variables were created directly from time domain signals.

 The following definitions are used in the below "Variable Translation Table"

 Some of the variables use abbreviated terms to keep the length of the column name to a reasonable size.